Steve Baker (politician): Ministerial career (2017–2018)

+Return to the backbenches (2018–2022)

 On 22 October 2018, Baker submitted a letter of no confidence in Theresa May's leadership over her Brexit Withdrawal Agreement proposals, stating that he had become convinced it was not possible to "separate the person from the policy."
 A few days earlier, Baker had told fellow members of the European Research Group that by his count they likely already had the 48 letters necessary to trigger a motion of no confidence in Theresa May's leadership, and told BBC Politics they were "pretty close" to getting them "with a dozen more probables on top".

-In the House of Commons Baker has sat on the Transport Committee and the Treasury Committee.

-Baker is a council member of the Air League.
+At the 2019 general election Baker was again re-elected with a decreased vote share of 45.2% and a decreased majority of 4,214.
+He again became Chair of the ERG before resigning in 2020.

 In May 2020 he called for Dominic Cummings's resignation.
 He is a steering committee member of the COVID Recovery Group, a group of Conservative MPs who opposed the UK government's December 2020 lockdown.
-The Telegraph described them as being seen by Westminster as an "echo" of the Brexiteer European Research Group (ERG), and a response by backbench Conservatives to Nigel Farage's anti-lockdown Reform UK party.
+The Telegraph described them as being seen by Westminster as an "echo" of the Brexiteer ERG, and a response by backbench Conservatives to Nigel Farage's anti-lockdown Reform UK party.

+In late 2021, Baker announced the campaign group Conservative Way Forward will be relaunched in 2022, with him as its new chairman.

 In April 2022, in the wake of the Partygate scandal surrounding British Prime Minister Boris Johnson, Baker stated in the House of Commons that "the gig is up" and that Johnson should be "long gone by now".
 He said this two days after he had praised the prime minister's new apology given that week for his actions during the period of behaviour restrictions imposed over the COVID pandemic.
+Following the resignation of Johnson in July, Baker considered a possible candidacy to succeed him, but ultimately chose not to stand and endorsed Suella Braverman.
+He later endorsed Liz Truss's successful bid for the leadership.

+Return to government (2022–2024)

-On 7 September 2022, he was appointed Minister of State in the Northern Ireland Office as part of Liz Truss’s administration.
-The appointment comes at a sensitive time with the government facing challenges over the Northern Ireland Protocol.
+On 7 September 2022, he was appointed Minister of State in the Northern Ireland Office under Prime Minister Liz Truss in her ministry.
+The appointment came at a sensitive time with the government facing challenges over the Northern Ireland Protocol.
+Baker endorsed Rishi Sunak in the October 2022 Conservative Party leadership election and was subsequently reappointed as Minister of State for Northern Ireland.
+He was appointed Minister of State for the Cabinet Office in February 2024, with the responsibility for carrying through the implementation of the Windsor Framework.

+After serving as an MP for 14 years, Baker was defeated in the 2024 general election for Wycombe, losing to Labour candidate Emma Reynolds, who beat Baker with a majority of 4,591.

+Post-parliamentary career

+Baker endorsed Tom Tugendhat in the 2024 Conservative Party leadership election.